mayataka/mayataka/index.md

 ### Efficient Riccati recursion for optimal control problems with pure-state equality constraints
 Riccati recursion algorithm is a well-known efficient algorithm both in the MPC community and robotics community (e.g., known as DDP or iLQR).
 One of its drawbacks is that it cannot pure-state equality constraints efficiently, which typically arise in robotic problems.
-We propose an efficient constraint-transformation approach while the second-order convergence speed and a certain optimality are guaranteed.
+We propose an efficient constraint-transformation approach while the second-order convergence speed and certain optimality are guaranteed.
 The numerical results on whole-body optimal control of legged robots show the efficiency of the proposed method.

 Figure: CPU time comparison between the proposed, previous, and augmented Lagrangian (AL) methods for whole-body optimal control of a quadrupedal trotting.